Ferries from

 How long is the ferry from Northern Ireland to Scotland?

-What is the fastest ferry from Northern Ireland to Scotland?
+Is there a fast ferry from Northern Ireland to Scotland?

-Scotland to Northern Ireland ferry timetable
+Northern Ireland to Scotland ferry timetable

 Northern Ireland to Scotland ferry times can differ depending on the route you choose and which ferry company you're travelling with.
 The season you travel in can also affect the times, with more options usually available in the peak summer months.
 If you're travelling from Northern Ireland to Scotland by boat, it's best to check the latest Northern Ireland to Scotland ferry timetable before you book.